Spinal Cord Abscess

 Epidemiology

-Spinal cord abscesses occur more frequently in males than females with a peak incidence in the first and third decades of life.
+Spinal cord abscesses occur more frequently in males than in females, with peak incidence in the first and third decades of life.
 Too few cases have been reported to define any racial predilection.
+It is uncertain whether this condition is more common in the United States than elsewhere in the world per capita.[3]
 Patients with a history of intravenous drug abuse are at particularly high risk, as are other immunocompromised patients such as those with HIV, diabetes, or multiple organ failure.

 Etiology

-Other unusual organisms have been reported, including Actinomyces, Listeria, Proteus, Pseudomonas, Histoplasma capsulatum, and the tapeworm Sparganum.
+Other unusual organisms, including Actinomyces, Listeria, Proteus, Pseudomonas, Histoplasma capsulatum, and the tapeworm Sparganum, have been reported.

 In 1899, Hoche demonstrated that abscesses may occur in areas of infarction, thus explaining the common incidence of septic spread to the lower half of the thoracic cord.